swapnildeshmane/Music-Search-App/README.md

 ### Purpose

-Music Search App takes a name and searches #Spotify# for the music files.
+Music Search App takes a name and searches "Spotify" for the music files.